Britain in talks with 6 firms about building gigafactories for EV batteries- FT

 June 16 (Reuters) - Britain is in talks with six companies about building gigafactories to produce batteries for electric vehicles (EV), the Financial Times reported on Wednesday, citing people briefed on the discussions.

-Car makers Ford Motor Co (F.N) and Nissan Motor Co Ltd (7201.T), conglomerates LG Corp (003550.KS) and Samsung (005930.KS), and start-ups Britishvolt and InoBat Auto are in talks with the British government or local authorities about locations for potential factories and financial support, the report added.
+Car makers Ford Motor Co and Nissan Motor Co Ltd , conglomerates LG Corp and Samsung , and start-ups Britishvolt and InoBat Auto are in talks with the British government or local authorities about locations for potential factories and financial support, the report added on.ft.com/3wu1eYz.
+(Reporting by Kanishka Singh in Bengaluru; Editing by Himani Sarkar)

 Our Standards: The Thomson Reuters Trust Principles.